 Four Penstemons are definitely considered native to Minnesota: Penstemon grandiflorus, Showy Beardtongue; P. albidus, White Penstemon; P. gracilis, Lilac Penstemon; and P. pallidus, Pale Beardtongue.
-Two others are: P. digitalis, Foxglove Beardtongue - possibly an introduction, perhaps native; and P. laevigatus, Long-sepal Beardtongue - an introduction.
+Two others are: P. digitalis, Foxglove Beardtongue - was possibly an introduction, but now the DNR and the Minnesota Herbarium both list it as native; and P. laevigatus, Long-sepal Beardtongue - is an introduction.

 Lore: There is a minor amount of literature on native use of this plant for medicinal purposes.
 Moore (Ref. #30) reports that fresh parts of most penstemons can be used to make a good salve.
 Others report the leaves have been used for a poultice for snake bites.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.